 • A cover letter (submission format: PDF).
 The cover letter should present a summary of the work.
 It should highlight the main points and major implications of the submitted manuscript.
 It sums up the context, the results and the importance of your study.
 In this letter, you can also list preferred and non-preferred referees (if so, please provide: the first name, the family name and the email of the reviewers).

-1.2.
-Required number of words, figures and tables and references
+2. Required number of words, figures and tables

-When submitting you are asked to classify your contribution according to the types of submissions accepted.
+When submitting you are asked to classify your contribution according to the types of submissions accepted, sections of articles and scopes of your works.

-The categories of articles and maximum of words, figures and tables combined and references are the following ones:
+The type of articles and maximum of words, figures and tables combined and references are the following ones:

 • Original papers: 9,000 words, 10 tables and figures combined + 60 references.